PhD in Design and Computation

 - Department Code: 12

-The minimum IELTS score required for PhD applicants in Design and Computation applicants is 7 and the minimum TOEFL score is 600 for the paper-based test; 250 for computer-based test; and 100 for the Internet-based test.
+The minimum score required for the IELTS is 7 and the minimum TOEFL score is 600 (250 for computer-based test, 100 for Internet-based test).
 While either test score is accepted, the IELTS score is preferred.
+(HTC PhD requires a TOEFL score of 115.)

 All students whose first language is not English are required to take the English Evaluation Test (EET) prior to registration at MIT.
 Even students who satisfy the IELTS/TOEFL requirement for admission may be required to take specialized subjects in English as a Second Language (ESL), depending on their EET results.
 These subjects do not count toward the required degree credits.